chuaweiwen/supplier_mongo/README.md

 sh.startBalancer()
 ```

 5. Wait until the balancer stops running.
-To check if the balancer running, run this command:
+To check if the balancer is running, run this command:
 ```aidl
 sh.isBalancerRunning()
 ```